Dr. Emily M. Sweitzer

 - Advisory and editorial board member for the Scientific International Journal

-- Secretary for the Exploration of Teaching and Learning
+- Secretary and Board Member for the Exploration of Teaching and Learning

 - Department of Modern Languages, Philosophy and Socio-Cultural Studies